CAST-genomics/cast-workflows/tr-imputation/launch_ukb/README.md

 ## 2.1 Prepare VCF files

 Imputation requires VCF files but UK Biobank only have pVCF (for WGS) or bgen files (for array data).
-Need tofirst convert those files to VCFs.
+Need to convert those files to VCFs.
 For pVCFs, there are two version DRAGEN or Graphtyper.
 One post mention DRAGEN may need further quality control but no details protocol available.

 Here we going to generate VCF from pVCF (graphtyper verson) and bgen files (array data) on chromosome 21 and compare the imputation results.